JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 **Competitors**: PydanticAI, or maybe https://github.com/langchain-ai/langgraph-codeact

 > langgraph-codeact his library implements the CodeAct architecture in LangGraph.
 This is the architecture is used by [Manus.im](https://manus.im/).

 It implements an alternative to JSON function-calling, which enables solving more complex tasks in less steps.

+YOu also have the OSS equivalent: https://github.com/FoundationAgents/OpenManus

 > > This is achieved by making use of the full power of a Turing complete programming language (such as Python used here) to combine and transform the outputs of multiple tools.